IIR staff and advisors

-Tom Rotherham-Winqvist is a Special Advisor to the IIR.
-After acting as Vice-President of the IIR for 5 years, he moved on to become Managing Director at Wafra, where he is responsible for strategic initiatives and global partnerships as well as setting up a new London office, and will be working on the implementation of the Capital Constellation JV between Alaska Permanent, RPMI Railpen and the Public Institution for Social Security of Kuwait - a peer collaboration developed through the IIR platform.
+Tom Rotherham-Winqvist is External Advisor to the IIR.
+After acting as Vice-President of the IIR for 5 years, he moved on to become Managing Director at Wafra, where he is responsible for strategic initiatives and global partnerships as well as setting up a new London office, and will be working on the implementation of the Capital Constellation JV between Alaska Permanent, RPMI Railpen and the Public Institution for Social Security of Kuwait – a peer collaboration developed through the IIR platform.
 Prior to joining the IIR in 2014, Tom participated in the IIR as a representative of the British Telecoms Pension Scheme (BTPS), where he spent four years as Director, Private Markets with BTPS and their in-house asset manager, Hermes Fund Managers Ltd. Tom is based in London, UK.